Fr0sk/ESOF-DuckDuckGo-Android-App/ESOF-docs/Assignment 4 Report - Verification and Validation Report.md

 ![project quality graphic] (https://github.com/Fr0sk/ESOF-DuckDuckGo-Android-App/blob/master/ESOF-docs/resources/project_quality.png)

 ##Bug Report:
-The issue we found and chose to resolve was the <a href="https://github.com/duckduckgo/android/issues/274" target="_blank">#274</a> that when the user use tor a bit and then disable it in settings, it keeps using tor until the app is restarted.
+The issue we found and chose to resolve is listed as the <a href="https://github.com/duckduckgo/android/issues/274" target="_blank">#274</a>.

+The bug could be reproduced by activating the "Enabling Tor" toggle in the settings page, leaving the settings page and then deactivating it.
+Through the Orbot notification message we could see that it was still being used.

+We updated the code in order to disable the proxy setting when the toggle was disabled.
+While that was supposed to fix the problem, it seems that the library (Orbot) isn't disabling the proxy correctly once it has been set.
+So, in order to make it work, a dialog was added informing the user that the application should be restarted in order to completely disable Tor, and adding the option to automatic restart the application.

+No test was added because the project isn't using any, and because the validation should come from the library and not from the application.

 ##Contributions:
 Filipe Coelho ( @Fr0sk ) has contributed in: